YuanhaoYang15/IQPlab-comsol-ai-knowledge/tests/validation_prompts.md

 ## Goal

-Check whether the AI can understand the purpose, structure, and operating rules of the repository before editing files.
+Check whether the AI can correctly identify the purpose and scope of the repository.

 ## Prompt